So, you ask; “What is a Landfill?” Stay and read-on here and we will tell you!

 This is a huge cost to future generations.
 If all the other problems with landfills could be solved, this one would remain.
 Most people believe that the society should not do things to the environment (like landfilling) which later generations will have to continually pay for.

-So, when asked “what is a landfill”, you can say with certainty that ‘it’s a liability”!
+So, when asked “what's a landfill”, you can say with certainty that ‘it's a liability”!

 Why Not Design a Safe Sustainable Landfill?

 Many have tried but the consensus view is that the concept of landfill is flawed and nothing that can be done will change that.

 We hope you now have the answer to give when asked “what is a landfill”!